bgoonz/BGOONZ_BLOG_2.0/notes/docs/BGOONZ_BLOG_2.0.wiki/node-js-docs.md

 A `SharedArrayBuffer` whose memory is not managed by the JavaScript engine or by Node.js was encountered during serialization.
 Such a `SharedArrayBuffer` cannot be serialized.

-This can only happen when native addons create `SharedArrayBuffer`s in “externalized” mode, or put existing `SharedArrayBuffer` into externalized mode.
+This can only happen when native addons create `SharedArrayBuffer`s in "externalized” mode, or put existing `SharedArrayBuffer` into externalized mode.

 #### `ERR_UNKNOWN_STDIN_TYPE`[\#](https://nodejs.org/dist/v16.13.1/docs/api/all.html#errors_err_unknown_stdin_type)